rwth-i6/returnn/docs/user_guide/dataset.rst

 and the target data are 5,000 word classes.

 The parameter ``extern_data`` can be used to give an explicit definition of the shapes.
-All constructor parameters to :class:`returnn.tf.util.data.Data` can be provided as dictionary for each data stream.
+All constructor parameters to :class:`returnn.tensor.Tensor` can be provided as dictionary for each data stream.

 For the above example, ``extern_data`` could be defined as: